 - 4. Reset the shot clock at the following times: - a.
 After a goal.
 Start the clock when the player puts the ball into play. - b.
 After an attempt at a goal even if the same team regains possession of the rebounding ball.
-Reset the shot clock on the shot, immediately when the ball leaves the hand of the player taking the shot and reset again when a player of either team gains possession of the rebounding ball.
-If the referee blows the whistle (if, for example, the ball was shot out of bounds), reset on the shot, stop on the whistle and reset again and the clocks start again when a player from the correct team puts the ball into play. - c.
+Reset the shot clock immediately when the ball leaves the hand of the player taking the shot, and reset it again when a player from either team gains possession of the rebounding ball.
+If the referee blows the whistle (if, for example, the ball was shot out of bounds), reset on the shot, stop on the whistle and reset again.
+The clocks start again when a player from the correct team puts the ball into play. - c.
 After an exclusion foul, double ordinary foul or an offensive turnover.
 Stop both clocks on the whistle and start the shot clock when the ball is put into play. - d.
 When a neutral throw is awarded.
 Start the clocks when one player gains possession of the ball. - e.
 When the opposing team gains possession of the ball.
-The opposing team must gain possession of the ball it must not merely touch the ball in flight.
+The opposing team must gain possession of the ball; merely touching the ball in flight does not constitute a change in possession.

-Note: If the whistle blows as soon as the ball changes hands on an interception or steal, stop the shot clock, but do not reset it until checking to see if the team has actually lost possession.
+Note 1: If the whistle blows as soon as the ball changes hands on an interception or steal, stop the shot clock, but do not reset it until checking to see if the team has actually lost possession.
 The team intercepting or stealing the ball may not necessarily retain possession of the ball.

-Note: In the case of a ball-under call, reset the shot clock if there is a clear change of possession, not a momentary touching or contact with the ball.
-The player must be in control of the ball.
+Note 2: In the case of a ball-under call against the defending team, reset the shot clock.
 If in doubt, check with the referee.

 - f.
 When a penalty throw is awarded.
 If the game clock and shot clock are integrated, the shot clock will start with the game clock as the player shoots.
 Immediately reset the shot clock as this is a shot.
 If the shot is missed and the ball rebounds, reset the shot clock when a player gains possession of the ball. - g.
 On a goal throw or corner throw.
 Start the shot clock when a player puts the ball into play.
 The shot clock is not reset when the ball goes out of bounds on the sides of the pool when last touched by a defensive player unless a shot was taken. - 5.
 The buzzer on the clock will sound at the end of 30 seconds of continuous possession of the ball without a goal attempt.
 The referee will blow the whistle and award the ball to the opposing team.
 Reset the shot clock and start it when the player puts the ball into play. - 6.
-If, before the expiration of 30 seconds, a player throws the ball into a vacant area of the pool, the referee will blow the whistle because the team relinquished possession of the ball and will award a free throw to the opposing team at the site of the ball.
+If, before the expiration of 30 seconds, a player throws the ball into a vacant area of the pool, the referee will blow the whistle because the team relinquished possession of the ball and will award a free throw to the

+- opposing team at the site of the ball.
 Both the game clock and the shot clock stop on the referee's whistle.
 Reset the shot clock.
-Both clocks should be started when a player puts the ball in play.

-7. Stop the shot clock when the referee blows the whistle for a timeout.
+Both clocks should be started when a player puts the ball in play. - 7.
+Stop the shot clock when the referee blows the whistle for a timeout.
 Do not reset the shot clock.
 Start the shot clock when the player puts the ball into play after the end of the timeout.